Environmental Litigation Attorneys

 What is Environmental Law?

-Environmental law is a field that involves various state, federal and local laws that apply to human impact on the environment.
-These laws, such as the Clean Air Act and Clean Water Act, are aimed at protecting the environment and public health.
-They dictate how hazardous waste is to be disposed of and stored.
-They regulate fuel emission and the operations of oil and gas exploration companies, nuclear power plants, industrial facilities and all other entities that may affect the environment, water sources, the air we breathe, as well as our crops and livestock.
-Environmental law is a main focus of our firm; we represent clients in these matters across the entire country from offices in seven states.
+Environmental law is a field that involves various state, federal and local laws that regulate the human impact on our environment.
+These laws, such as the Clean Air Act and Clean Water Act, protect both the environment and public health by dictating how hazardous waste is to be disposed of and stored.
+They regulate the fuel emission and other operations of oil and gas exploration companies, nuclear power plants, industrial facilities and all other entities that may affect people, crops, and livestock through their contact with water sources, the soil, and the air we breathe.
+Environmental law is a main focus of our firm; we advocate for these victims across the entire country from offices in seven different states.

 Do not let your rights be crushed by a large corporation and a team of attorneys whose sole purpose is to ensure their client is not held liable for your injuries.
-Work with a firm that has a proven record of success in this complex field.
-You can learn more by reviewing the information contained in this section of our website and can also call our New York City headquarters to schedule a free, confidential consultation.
-Our environmental lawyers stand ready to help.
+Instead, work with an environmental law firm that has a proven record of success in this complex field.

-A personal injury attorney who specializes in environmental litigation can be critical in helping you to file a claim for damages, proving the liability of the at-fault party, and recovering damages for property damages, medical bills, and more.
-To schedule a consultation with our attorneys at law and to learn more about our services, call the team at Napoli Shkolnik, PLLC today.
+A personal injury attorney who focuses on environmental litigation is critical to helping you to file a claim for damages, proving the liability of the at-fault party, and recovering damages for property damages, medical bills, and more.
+To schedule a consultation with our attorneys at law and to learn more about our services, call the team at Napoli Shkolnik PLLC today.